emmanuelkoech1820/ElevatorChallengeTest/README.md

 -  Real-Time Status Updates: Get live updates on elevator statuses.
 -  Handle Passenger Requests: Assign tasks to elevators by sending passenger requests.
 - User-Friendly Console Interface: Enjoy a clean and straightforward console UI.
+### Unit Tests
-## Unit Tests: The app comes with a suite of tests to ensure everything works perfectly
+- The app comes with a suite of tests to ensure everything works perfectly
 ## Configuration
-- Want to customize the Elevator Control App?
-You can easily tweak settings using the appsettings.json file.
+- You can easily tweak settings using the appsettings.json file.
 Adjust parameters like the number of elevators, floors, weight limits, and the time required to handle passengers and move between floors.

 ## To customize the app: